manjeetdahiya/manjeetdahiya.github.io/_posts/2019-03-23-convex-functions.md

   function would map them to same value.
 Moreover, these would also be the global minimums.
 * Iterative algorithms like Gradient descent would always approximate the global minimum, as long as other requirements of Gradient descent are met, e.g., existence of gradient.
+* All linear functions are both convex and concave.
+Requirements of convex and as well as concave functions are met for linear functions.
+Though, they are neither strictly convex nor strictly concave.
+* If a function is of single variable and its twice derivative exists, then it is greater than or equal to zero for the whole domain for concave functions.
+  Symmetrically, for concave functions, its twice derivative is less than or equal to zero for all values in domain.
+For the strict counterparts, equality with zero is omitted.